sytone/devopscommands/README.md

 #### Clone, build and install

 1. Clone this repo somewhere.
-2. Run the build ps1 in this folder to update.
+2. Run the build.ps1 in this folder to update.
 3. Run install.ps1 in this directory to add the loading of this module to your powershell profile.
 You have to run it in each instance (PowerShell is different to PowerShell Core)

 ```PowerShell